 Honeywell Analytics supplies gas detection equipment for safety applications.

-Founded in 1959 under the name EIC-Sieger and operating from Poole, Dorset, in the UK where it still has a base today.
+Founded in 1959 under the name EIC-Sieger and operating from Poole, Dorset, it still has a base today in the UK.
 The company was rebranded and named J&S Sieger Ltd in 1961.
 The man behind the company was Joshua Sieger who invented the first low-power catalytic bead sensor immune to cross-sensitivity and named it Mark 9, designed for use on boats.
 At the time, few companies offered gas detection solutions and those that did mainly targeted mining.

-The company pioneered Chemcassette technology in 1971, which provided proof of gas presence.
-Using colourimetric paper tape, that changed in colour when exposed to the target gas, a technique which is still used today.
+The company pioneered Chemcassette technology in 1971, which provided proof of gas presence—using colourimetric paper tape, that changed in colour when exposed to the target gas.
+This technique is still used today.

-Innovative and growing operations attracted the attention of the Zellweger Luwa Group, who in 1979 acquired J&S Sieger Ltd and rebranded it to Zellweger Analytics.
+Innovative and growing operations attracted the Zellweger Luwa Group’s attention, who in 1979 acquired J&S Sieger Ltd and rebranded it to Zellweger Analytics.
 Two years later the company acquired MDA Scientific who specialised in gas detection products for semiconductor fabrications and laboratories.
 The result was a comprehensive range of Chemcassettes and detection solutions for a variety of exotic gases.
 While also serving the traditional customer base of mining, oil, gas and petrochemical sectors.

 The 1980s saw many developments; Siegestor 7 (SG7) the first poison resistant catalytic bead sensor, fixed gas transmitters with one-person set up/calibration functionality and remote sensor capability (1050 & 1053 ranges).
-Gas controllers were also offered, which combined with detectors formed a complete gas detection solution.
+Gas controllers which combined with detectors formed a complete gas detection solution.

 Series 2000 transmitters were introduced during the 90s, providing easy sensor replacement in hazardous areas without needing a hot work permit, now superseded by the 3000 range.
 1996 marked the acquisition Neotronics, a portable gas monitor manufacturer; this facilitated the launch of the Impact gas detector in 2001 that used cartridge-based sensors and offered the first automatic calibration device the Enforcer.